A Few Suggestions for Faster Turn Times

 The appraisal profession is evolving continuously.
-Commonly, it seems, appraisers are asked to present more information or have steps added to their data gathering.
-All to guarantee the end user has the best information possible.
-To keep up with the always changing requirements, R.M.
-Rose is constantly seeking additional tools and improving processes to increase efficiency so we can do more work for quickly.
-Since R.M.
-Rose knows that time is important to everyone, we've listed a few tips you can do to reduce turn times on any appraisals you order with R.M.
+Every year, it seems, appraisers are asked to supply more information or have steps added to their appraisal process.
+They do this additional work to guarantee their client receives the best data available.
+To keep up with the constantly changing requirements, R.M.
+Rose is always testing new tools and tweaking processes to increase efficiency so we can do more work for our customers.
+At R.M.
+Rose we know that time is important to everybody, so below are some items you can do to lower turn times whenever you order an appraisal from R.M.
 Rose.

-- When you order online, you get automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
-This tip single-handedly will save the most time!
-No longer do we have to re-key information from a fax, and nor will you wonder whether we got the request.
+- By ordering online, you automatically get e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
+Ordering online is the single biggest time saver available to both of us!
+No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.

-- Confirm that the subject property data is accurate and complete.
+- Complete and accurate subject property data is essential.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to pass long with your request.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to contact us
+You're always welcome to call us at if you have any questions about your property or an appraisal we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
+- It's relatively easy to appraise a cookie-cutter home.
 What takes time is analyzing how differing details add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'll find out on our own, knowing them sooner will likely make your report arrive quicker.
+When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'd find out on our own anyway, and knowing them as soon as possible makes your report arrive faster.

-Coming from you -- a person they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the time it takes to inspect a home.
-Please feel free to point them to our website, where we have many pages of useful information for homeowners and others about the appraisal process.
-Have them call us if they want to meet our staff and learn more about our services.
-Remind them it's in their interest to set the appointment as quickly as possible!
+Hearing from you -- a person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely shorten the time it takes to inspect a home.
+Please feel free to point your clients to our website, where we have lots of pages of relevant information for homeowners and others describing the appraisal process.
+Have them call us if they want to familiarize themselves with our staff and services.
+And tell them it benefits them to set the appointment as soon as possible!

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As we complete each important milestone in an assignment, that information can be viewed instantly online.
 It's never been easier to keep track of the status of your report.